The Extinction Crisis

 Nature Needs More works on tackling the key systemic enablers of the illegal wildlife trade, including consumer demand for wildlife products and the deficiencies in the legal trade system under CITES.

-Tackling the Illegal Wildlife Trade
+Our Current Projects to Tackle the Illegal Wildlife Trade

 In order to successfully tackle the rampant illegal wildlife trade, all aspects of the trade system need to be challenged.